• Skip to primary navigation

 Instructions

-• In a blender, add the pancake ingredients.
+• In a blender, add all the pancake ingredients.
 Blend until the batter is smooth, about 15 – 20 seconds.
-It should be well blended and very smooth.
+Stop and scrape down.

 • Lightly spray your griddle with cooking spray and pour about ¼ cup of batter onto the skillet and cook for 2-3 minutes, or until bubbles form around the edges of the pancake.
 Flip it over and continue to cook for another 2 minutes.